 Exjade film-coated tablets comes in different tablet sizes, and you may need to take more than one.
 Your doctor will tell you how many tablets and which size(s) you should take each day.

 Exjade film-coated tablets

-Tablets shown actual size.
+Tablets displayed are not actual size

 How and when to take Exjade film-coated tablets